arthur-ehrle/Prometheus-PCA-course/README.md

 In layperson terms, metrics are numeric measurements.
 Time series means that changes are recorded over time.
-What users want to measure differs from application to application.
-For a web server it might be request times, for a database it might be number of active connections or number of active queries etc.
+What users want to measure differs from applications.
+For a web server it might be request time, for a database it might be number of active connections or number of active queries etc.
 Metrics play an important role in understanding why your application is working in a certain way.
 Let’s assume you are running a web application